SocksTheWolf/SkyScheduler/README.md

 - Node.js (v24.11 or later)
 - Package Manager
-- Cloudflare Pro Workers account (you will hit CPU limits otherwise)
+- Cloudflare Pro Workers account (you will hit CPU limits due to betterauth and egress to atproto)

 ### Installation